 By Lance Brashear

-When the Spanish came looking for gold in a small town in what is now southern Ecuador they saw a geographic similarity to the recently established, Portobelo, Panama.
-So they christened it with the same name.
+When the Spanish came looking for gold in a small town in what today is southern Ecuador, they saw a geographic similarity to Portobelo, Panama, another gold-mining town so they christened it with the same name.

 The most famous gold mine in Zaruma once produced a 3.5 pound gold nugget, which was given as a gift to the king of Spain.
 Impressed with the gift, the King reduced the royal tax from one fifth, known as the “quinto real” tax, to a more generous one sixth, or “sexta,” en Spanish.
 The mine, therefore, became known as “El Sexmo,” and today it is one of Zaruma’s principal tourist attractions.